vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 The bastion host is the physical or virtual machine where you download the images and binaries required for Tanzu Kubernetes Grid installation from the Internet.
 You will then transfer the downloaded items to the bootstrap machine, which is located inside the air-gapped environment.

-You must ensure the following options are available:
+You must ensure that the following options are available:
 - A browser is available on the bastion host to download the binaries from the Internet.
 - The bastion host has the following hardware configuration:
     - CPU: 1